-- c ).
-Has on staff a licensed professional in social work, psychology, or related field, or a graduate of the Georgia Victim Assistance Academy, the National Victim Assistance Academy, or other program that certifies persons providing assistance to victims.
-Proof that a staff member is scheduled to attend a certifying program may allow provisional certification of the program; and - d ).
-Provides or will provide services to victims of crime in the counties for which certification is requested.
-(Examples of services which have been pre-approved by CJCC may be found at 144-6-.03). - 5.
-Upon receipt of a completed application, CJCC's staff shall within thirty (30) days review the application and forward to the applicant correspondence from the CJCC's Director, or the Director's designee, either certifying the program as meeting all criteria set forth by the CJCC or rejecting its certification request. - 6.
-If a program is denied approval it may within ten (10) days of receipt of any rejection letter appeal in writing to the CJCC's Crime Victim Assistance Advisory Committee.
-The Committee shall review the appeal at its next regularly scheduled meeting and may conduct a hearing to determine whether the appeal has any merit and may either affirm, overturn, or modify the initial decision. - 7.
-Agencies may be decertified if found to: - b ).
-Be delinquent in meeting the reporting requirements; - c ).
-Have used funds for activities other than providing direct services to victims; - d).
-No longer meet the minimum criteria as set forth in 144-6-.02 (b) 3; - e).
-Have failed to comply with these administrative rules; or - f).
-No longer provide services as outlined in the original application. - 8.
+- 4. Upon receipt of a completed application, CJCC's staff shall within thirty (30) days review the application and forward to the applicant correspondence from the CJCC's Director, or the Director's designee, either certifying the program as meeting all criteria set forth by the CJCC or rejecting its certification request. - 5.
+If a program is denied approval it may within fifteen (15) days of receipt of any rejection letter appeal in writing to the CJCC's Director or to the Chair of the Criminal Justice Systems Advisory Committee.
+The Committee shall review the appeal at its next regularly scheduled meeting and may conduct a hearing to determine whether the appeal has any merit and may either affirm, overturn, or modify the initial decision. - 6.
+Agencies may be decertified if found to: - a.
+Be delinquent in meeting the reporting requirements; - b.
+Have used funds for activities other than providing direct services to victims; - c.
+No longer meet the minimum criteria as set forth in 144-6-.02 (b) 3; - d.
+Have failed to comply with these administrative rules; or - e.
+No longer provide services as outlined in the original application. - 7.
 Per item 9 under (a) Local Victim Assistance Add-On Fine Collection, Distribution, and Reporting: All certified victim assistance programs that receive funding from this source must report annually to the CJCC.
-Such reports will be for the reporting period of January 1 through December 31 and be due no later than February 15th of the year following the reporting period.
-Failure to report may result in decertification of the program.
-Annual Reports will include financial and programmatic information as well as information concerning victims served.
+Such reports will be for the reporting period of January 1 through December 31 and be due no later than 45 days after the report is made available of the year following the reporting period.
+Failure to report will result in decertification of the program and the program will be viewed as noncompliant with CJCC's subgrantee compliance policy, enacted in October 2011.
+The online link for reporting will be available on CJCC's website and will include information concerning victims served as well as items related to programmatic and financial activities.

 District attorneys are not released from the requirement to apply to the CJCC for certification as a victim assistance program under items B-2 and B-3 above.
-District attorneys are not released from the requirement submit an annual report to the CJCC under item 9 above, even if the court officer distributes said funds directly to the district attorney as provided for in item A-2 above.
+District attorneys are not released from the requirement submit an annual report to the CJCC under item 7 above, even if the court officer distributes said funds directly to the district attorney as provided for in item A-2 above.